scala-jsonapi/scala-jsonapi/README.md

 # License

-scala-jsonapi is licensed under the [MIT license][MIT license] unless otherwise stated in the license files in higher directories (if any).
+scala-jsonapi is licensed under the [MIT license](LICENSE) unless otherwise stated in the license files in higher directories (if any).

 [sbt-sonatype plugin]: https://github.com/xerial/sbt-sonatype
 [the specs example]: src/test/scala/org/zalando/jsonapi/json/ExampleSpec.scala